Jobijollof/Everything-DevOps/prometheus/README.md

 ### Why Prometheus?

-There are several reasons why you might want to use Prometheus to monitor your systems or applications:
+There are several reasons why you might want to use Prometheus to monitor your systems or applications some of them are:

 - Flexible and powerful: Prometheus is a flexible and powerful monitoring tool that can monitor a wide range of systems and applications.
 It can collect a wide variety of metrics and allows you to configure how often to collect them, making it highly customizable.